Rob-Page/networker_nmda/README.md

 5. Verify that the table no longer exsists: `DESC contact`

 ### Restore the database using the NMC
-1. Go to the protection tab
+1. Go to the protection tab.
-2. Select "clients" from the left hand side
+2. Select "clients" from the left hand side.
-3. Right click on the client nwserver01 and click recover
+3. Right click on the client nwserver01 and click recover.
 4. Go through the wizard, select Oracle when asked what kind.
 5. When asked if it is an original or duplicate Select Restore to original database.
-6. When asked for the TNS directory enter: /u01/app/oracle/product/11.2.0/xe/network/admin
+6. When asked for the TNS directory enter: /u01/app/oracle/product/11.2.0/xe/network/admin.
-7. Select OS user and enter in username: oracle, and select XE as the database SID
+7. Select OS user and enter in username: oracle, and select XE as the database SID.
 8. Select Restore and recover the entire database or specific database objects.
 9. Select the whole database.
+10. Select a point and time recovery to a time before you deleted the database.
-10. When asked to if you want it shutdown and mount the database select yes.
+11. When asked to if you want it shutdown and mount the database select yes.
-11. Use default datafile location
+12. Use default datafile location.
-12. Edit RMAN script to Allocate and release only one channel(This is only for our situation because of our free database version restrictions.
-Normally default is going to be okay)
+13. Edit RMAN script to Allocate and release only one channel.
+It defaults to 4 so take  out the last 3 allocation and release commands(This is only for our situation because of our free database version restrictions.
+Normally default is going to be okay).
+14. Add recovery name.
-13. Run recovery
+15. Run recovery.